Also check out the expansions of User Types

 User Types 2.0 – The Hexad

 In this model. there six types of user described (at a basic level).
 There are four basic intrinsic types; Achiever, Socialiser, Philanthropist and Free Spirit.
 They are motivated by Relatedness, Autonomy, Mastery and Purpose – RAMP.
 The other two types, whose motivations are a little less black and white are Disruptor and Player.
 The image below shows the basics.
-As you can see, all of the types can be seen as interacting on the system or users.
-Disruptor and Player straddle more than one segment, with Disruptor Acting on users and systems, where Player interacts with users and systems.

 - Socialisers are motivated by Relatedness.
 They want to interact with others and create social connections.

 - Free Spirits are motivated by Autonomy.
 They want to create and explore.

 - Achievers are motivated by Mastery.
 They are looking to learn new things and improve themselves.
 They want challenges to overcome.

 - Philanthropists are motivated by Purpose and Meaning.
 This group are altruistic, wanting to give to other people and enrich the lives of others in some way with no expectation of reward.

 - Players are motivated by Rewards.
 They will do what is needed of them to collect rewards from a system.
 They are in it for themselves.